Arkham/juliu.is/content/blog/permutate-parsers/index.md

 ```

 Running this program on our second data sample yields `1`, and it will be
-good enough to solve the Advent of Code challenge and get you those sweet
+good enough to solve the Advent of Code challenge and get us those sweet
 sweet stars.

 🎉 🎉 🎉